Frequently Asked Questions: Migration Manager Google

 Question: What happens to external sharing links?

 Answer: We don't recreate external sharing links.
-After migration, these have to be set in the destination manually.
+After migration, the links have to be set in the destination manually.

 Question: What about external collaborators?

 Answer: We don't share content with external collaborators.
-This policy is in place to protect your organization, and industry best practice is to never automatically share sensitive internal data with external users.
+This policy is in place to protect your organization, and industry best practice is to never automatically share sensitive internal data with guests.

 Question: Does Migration Manager preserve file versions?